A life-enhancing sojourn

 - Churches, schools, unions, guilds, centers, alliances, communities, clubs, councils, and more

-The beauty is that it's hard to know for sure, because UNAs are kept private... even after you register with the California Secretary of State and obtain an EIN from the IRS.
-Nowhere to be find on any public databases.
+Having said that... it's hard to know for sure, because UNAs are kept private... even after you register with the Secretary of State and obtain an EIN from the IRS... that is, nowhere to be found on any public databases.

 Why might someone create a UNA?